phrutis/bip39scan.com/README.md

 **Will this pool work on my pc?**

 Only CUDA cards support GTX, RTX, CMP<br>
-Need RAM - 16 GB<br>
 Brute speed:<br>
 RTX 4090 = 50k/s<br>
 RTX 5090 = 80k/s<hr>

-**Why does the program require 16 GB of RAM?**

-The client automatically downloads the address database 11 GB (binary format). <br>
-The database is loaded into RAM and eats up 12 GB of memory, another 4 GB is needed for the system.<br>
-If the database on the server has changed, it automatically updates it. <br>
-After downloading, the client checks the checksum of the database, which excludes incompletely downloaded addresses.<hr>

 **I want to search anonymously, how can I do this?**